neomjs/neo/.github/CLI.md

 # neo.mjs command-line interface
-This guide explains the different scripts (programs) which are included inside the package.json.
+This guide explains the different scripts (programs) which are included inside the package.json.</br>
 They are important for working on the framework code base.

-In case you want to create an App (workspace) based on neo.mjs, you don't need to clone this repository.
+In case you want to create an App (workspace) based on neo.mjs, you don't need to clone this repository.</br>
 Please take a look at <a href="https://github.com/neomjs/create-app">npx neo-app</a> in this case.

 ## Content